Medinilla magnifica (Rose Grape Plant) Indoor Care; Watering, Light, Soil, Problems

 How to fix it

-Dry air: Set the pot on a wet pebble tray, use a humidifier or group the plants together to raise humidity.
+3. Set the pot on a wet pebble tray or group the plants together to increase humidity to reduce the pests infestations.

 Plant dying